 When the occlusion causes trauma, we refer to it as a traumatic occlusion.
 The consequences of traumatic occlusions can be substantial.
 Teeth striking teeth or soft tissues may result in tooth fracture, tooth inflammation (pulpitis), periodontal inflammation, pain and death of the tooth (non-vital tooth).
 Traumatic malocclusions can contribute to the development of periodontal disease and as stated above, non-vital teeth.
 Anachoresis is a term used to describe the spread of bacteria through the blood stream.
 Anachoresis is a major reason for the spread of infection from non-vital (dead) teeth and infections around the teeth (periodontal disease) to important organs such as the heart, kidney or liver.
-Malocclusions should be evaluated carefully to ensure pets have comfortable, functional bites and to avoid serious consequences from the spread of bacteria.
+Malocclusions should be evaluated carefully to ensure pets have comfortable, functional bites, and to avoid serious consequences from the spread of bacteria.

 Braces are not appropriate for all faces!

 Orthodontic care is an advanced veterinary dental discipline.
 The fundamental principles and orthodontic techniques are complicated by the variety of facial shapes in veterinary patients.
 Think about the variety of cat and dog breeds.
-Some breeds have long narrow noses (Borzoi or Saluki), some shorter wide faces (Boxer or Bassett), the mid length noses (German Shepherd) and others with very short noses (Himalayan, Pug).
+Some breeds have long narrow noses (Borzoi or Saluki), some shorter wide faces (Boxer or Basset), the mid length noses (German Shepherd) and others with very short noses (Himalayan, Pug).
 Clinical experience is mandatory to manage orthodontic cases for the veterinary patient.
 The veterinarian and client relationship is critical to a successful outcome!

 Consideration of the pets' temprament is very critical in the determination of whether braces are appropriate for a pet.
 Will the animal tolerate an orthodontic appliance?
-Is the pet an aggressive chewer and how will restriction of this behavior affect the pet?
+Is the pet an aggressive chewer, and how will restriction of this behavior affect the pet?
 Is orthodontic care or best for the pet?

 Consideration of the owners' expectations, needs and time limitations are important determinants on whether braces are appropriate for a pet.
 Orthodontic care requires frequent occlusal evaluations.
 Does the owner have the time for multiple visits required?
 It is important to clearly understand the procedural risks associated with orthodontic care, to establish realistic expectations and to discuss the prognosis.
-We provide an initial orthodontic consultation to perform an initial occlusal evaluation, to discuss all concerns and to help with treatment planning.
+We provide an initial orthodontic consultation to perform an initial occlusal evaluation, discuss all concerns, and help with treatment planning.

-Complicated orthodontic procedures may be unrealistic when simple dental extractions can provide a functional and comfortable occlusion with one anesthetic period.
+Complicated orthodontic procedures may be unrealistic when simple dental extractions can provide a functional and comfortable occlusion, with one anesthetic period.

 This patient had a severe traumatic Notice the palatal defects caused by the